nvda-es/TeleNVDA/readme.md

 ## Sharing your session

-To share a link so someone else can easily join your NVDA REMOTE session, select Copy Link from the Remote menu.
+To share a link so someone else can easily join your TeleNVDA session, select Copy Link from the Remote menu.
 IF you are connected as the controlling computer, this link will allow someone else to connect and be controlled.
 If instead you have set up your computer to be controlled, the link will allow people who you share it with to control your machine.
 Many applications will allow users to activate this link automatically, but if it does not run from within a specific app, it can be coppied to the clipboard and run from the run dialog.